andrewt0301/hse-acos-course/docs/exam.md

 ## Exam Format Description

-* Discussion, in a group of 5-7 students, which covers all main topics of the course and takes about 2 hours.
+* The exam is organized as a discussion between the examiner and a group of 5-7 students, which covers all main topics of the course and takes about 2 hours.

-* During the discussion, the examiner asks questions related to the course topics.
-  The students answer to these questions in an arbitrary order.
+* During the discussion, the examiner asks questions related to the course topics and the students answer to these questions in an arbitrary order.

-* An examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»):
+* The examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»):

    * __«-»__: Totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic. reading aloud texts without their understanding; retelling answers of other students.

    * __«±»__: Significantly incomplete answer, answer that contains both correct and incorrect statements, a correct answer the student cannot correctly explain (for example, a random answer).

    * __«+»__: Complete enough answer in any form (including «I don't know, but think that…», adequate retelling of documentation, etc.).

    * __Collective «0»__: Absence of an answer to a simple question (from a point of the examiner).
    This slightly decreases the grade of every student in the group.

 * It is allowed to use any materials during the exam.
-However, it is not allowed to answer questions by simply reading from these materials.
+However, it is illegal to answer questions by simply reading from these materials.
 Also, it is forbidden to retell answers of other students.

 ## Grading Policy